-- (i) At 31 December 2022, management tested goodwill allocated to all the CGUs as listed in the table above. - (ii) The recoverable amounts are determined based on value in use calculations.
+At 31 December 2023, management tested goodwill.

+- (i) The recoverable amounts are determined based on value in use calculations.
 These calculations use cash flow projections based on financial budgets approved by management covering a three-year period.
 Cash flows beyond the three-year period are extrapolated using the estimated growth rates stated below.
-The growth rate does not exceed the long-term average growth rate for the business in which the CGU operates. - (iii) Key assumptions used for the impairment calculations for the above CGUs are earnings growth of 5% (2021 -5%) and discount rate of 12.8% (2021 12.8%).
+The growth rate does not exceed the long-term average growth rate for the business. - (ii) Key assumptions used for the impairment calculations are earnings growth of 5% (2022 -5%) and discount rate of 12.8% (2022 12.8%).

-There was no impairment of any of the Company's CGUs.
+There was no impairment.